ubernostrum/django-registration/docs/install.rst

 download page <https://www.djangoproject.com/download/>`_, which offers convenient packaged downloads and installation instructions.

-The |release| release of django-registration supports Django 1.8, 1.9, 1.10 and 1.11, on the following Python versions:
+The |release| release of django-registration supports Django 1.11, 2.0 and 2.1, on the following Python versions:

-* Django 1.8 supports Python 2.7, 3.3, 3.4 and 3.5.

-* Django 1.9 supports Python 2.7, 3.4 and 3.5.

-* Django 1.10 supports Python 2.7, 3.4 and 3.5.

 * Django 1.11 supports Python 2.7, 3.4, 3.5 and 3.6.

+* Django 2.0 supports Python 3.4, 3.5, 3.6 and 3.7.

+* Django 2.1 supports Python 3.5, 3.6 and 3.7..

-.. important:: **Python 3.2**
+.. important:: **Older Python and Django versions**

-   Although Django 1.8 supported Python 3.2 at the time of its release, the Python 3.2 series has reached end-of-life, and as a result support for Python 3.2 has been dropped from django-registration.
+   Previous django-registration 2.x releases supported older versions of Django and Python.
+However, django-registration |release|
+   supports only those versions of Django and Python which were receiving upstream support at the time of release.
+If you need to continue using an older version of Django or Python, you must also use an older version of django-registration.

 Normal installation
 -------------------